-The latest advances in dental implants
+The latest advances in dental implants and Bioteeth technology

 If you’ve done any research at all about replacing your missing teeth, then you’ve more than likely read about dental implants.
 These cutting-edge devices are comprised of three parts: the implant, which an oral surgeon or periodontist inserts into the jawbone; the abutment, which connects the implant to the artificial tooth or teeth; and the restoration, also called the dental prosthetic, which replaces the visible portion of a missing tooth.
 Dental professionals and patients alike love dental implants because they closely mimic the natural structure of a real tooth and thus offer a higher level of stability and restored function than other options like removable dentures.
 Today, Dr. James Fondriest, an experienced restorative dentist located in the 60045 zip code area, offers a bit of dental implant history and discusses how current research is pushing dental implant technology forward.